 Check out our post, How to Start a Blog, for all the details and step-by-step process.

-Expect to spend somewhere in the ballpark of $33 – $93+ to set up your blog.
+- Startup cost: Expect to spend somewhere in the ballpark of $33 – $93+ to set up your blog.
 We share a detailed breakdown of beginner blogging costs in our post here.

-This is truly one of those times when you get back what you put in.
+- Expected income: This is truly one of those times when you get back what you put in.
 Some bloggers make a few bucks per month, and other bloggers make thousands of dollars per month.

 Get the full scoop in our updated post here: How Much Do Bloggers Make?
 Like, Really?

-14. Create and Sell an Online Course
+14. Create and Sell Online Courses

 Whether you’re starting a blog, or running a business, you probably have some skills that other people would love to learn.

-If you want a really profitable side hustle that doesn’t take hours of your life every day, creating an online course is a great option.
+If you want a really profitable side hustle idea that doesn’t take hours of your life every day, creating an online course is a great option.

 You create the course materials one time, set up your course on your platform of choice, and set your price.

 Once it’s up and running, all you need to do is maintain it by making sure the content is updated, and answering any questions from your potential customers.
+This means that it can potentially be a source of fairly passive income.

 If you don’t have a large following online yet, you can use affiliate marketing, online ads, or social media marketing to get the word out about your course–but those options do come at a cost.